 Main illustration: Kitkat Pecson

-The secret to shipping successful product, then, is clearly defining for your team the problem that you’re setting out to solve.
+The secret to shipping successful product is clearly defining for your team the problem that you’re setting out to solve.
 A great problem statement provides this definition and supercharges the product development process.
-It inspires and guides your design team, it makes evaluation simple, and it creates direction for scoping and iteration.
+It inspires and guides your design team, it makes evaluation simple, and it provides direction for scoping and iteration.

 But a problem statement is useless if it’s not written correctly.
 It isn’t a product requirements document (PRD) or a specification (spec).
 A great problem statement contains three key parts to ensure that it defines what your customer needs, not what you think the solution should be.
-This makes it hard and counterintuitive, because as humans we’re wired to think in solutions.

 The three parts of a great problem statement

-To effectively guide development of great features, your problem statements should always contain three pieces of information: the outcome that the customer wants, why they want that outcome, and problems with the status quo.
+To effectively guide development of great features, your problem statements should always contain three pieces of information: the outcome that the customer wants, why they want that outcome, and what’s painful about the status quo.
 Let’s look at each of these in more detail.

 1: The outcome the customer wants

 We build our products for our customers, and the core of a good problem statement is a clear description of the result that a customer is seeking to achieve.
-Well-framed outcomes will refer to customer needs, and not to your product specifically.
-For example, various forms of transport deliver the outcome of getting from A to B quickly and comfortably.
+Well-framed outcomes refer to customer needs, and not to any specific feature.

 This spirit is summed up by a quote commonly attributed to Henry Ford: “If I had asked people what they wanted, they would have said faster horses.”
-Consumers talk about what they want (faster transport) with reference to the current product, but by focusing on the outcome they want, your team can solve for this outcome in new and innovative ways.
+Your customers will talk about features that they want (faster horses) but by focusing on the outcome they want, your team can solve for this outcome in new and innovative ways.

 2: Why they want that outcome

 Understanding why a customer wants an outcome enables you to consider more creative and possibly more effective solutions than you’d consider if you focused simply on the result.

 3: Problems with the status quo

 The final element of a problem statement is pinpointing what’s wrong with the current solution.
-Describing what’s most painful about the current solution provides focus for your new solution, and creates clear criteria to use in evaluating how successful a potential solution is.
+Describing what’s most painful about the current solution provides focus for your new solution, and creates clear criteria to use in evaluating potential solution concepts.